1st4sport Principles of Coaching Sport Suite

 The 1st4sport Principles for Coaching Sport Suite of qualifications provides your learners, aged 14 years and over, with the knowledge needed to develop their confidence and start them on the road to an engagement with coaching sport.

-Utilising the QCF common-knowledge units for coaching, learners gain the required generic knowledge at an appropriate level that all sports coaches need to plan, conduct and evaluate safe and effective coaching activities (Level 1), sessions (Level 2) and programmes (Level 3) in sport.
+Utilising the Uk Coaching common-knowledge units for coaching, learners gain the required generic knowledge at an appropriate level that all sports coaches need to plan, conduct and evaluate safe and effective coaching activities (Level 1), sessions (Level 2) and programmes (Level 3) in sport.
 This includes:

 - fundamentals of coaching sport

 - principles of planning, conducting and evaluating coaching

 - principles of safe and equitable coaching practice.